With many of us having to work from home during lockdown, due to unfamiliar working conditions, more and more people will experience back pain.

 Get up and take a walk every 45 minutes

 Taking a few steps every 45 minutes, whether you’re getting up for a drink or simply stretching your legs is a great way to encourage blood flow to your joints.
+Keeping your circulation moving helps prevent stiff muscles and developing back pain when working from home.

 This will reduce the likelihood of seizing up, but should you require, my back and neck treatments will help alleviate any pain caused by this.